 Here, you’ll find strategies for getting from pain, itching, and burning on the back of your head.
 If you’d like to read more about how people describe the pain and what aggravates the condition, look at this other post.

 Activities To Avoid or Change:

-Getting your hair wash is less common that most activities that aggravate this trigger point.
+Getting your hair wash is less common than most activities that aggravate this trigger point.
 They also involve tilting the head back, especially on hard or cold surfaces.
-They include things like laying on the arm of the couch, watching a screen high and to the side of your restaurant table or sitting in the front row at the theater.
+They include things like laying on the arm of the couch, watching a screen high and to the side of your restaurant table, or sitting in the front row at the theater.

 I was at a conference, sitting in the front seat and off to the side.
-I was leaned forward and looking up, to the right for extended periods and began to get this tingling in the back of my head on the right.
+I leaned forward and looked up to the right for extended periods and began to get this tingling in the back of my head on the right.

 Don’t use heat.

 Even if you prefer heat.